 If you get a table by the window the view is amazing!
 You can also stop in the lobby to get a drink at the bar, hang out in the plush chairs and couches, and shop in the upper end store.
 And – don’t miss this one – they serve Starbucks drinks and pastries in the deli!

 When you walk into the main entrance of the hotel you go left and the deli is down the hall on the right.
-To stay at the Hotel, it will cost you over $400 a night, but the rooms are beautiful.
+To stay at the Hotel, it is expensive, but the rooms are beautiful.
 But if that is out of your price range you can also stay in one of the cabins which are usually about half as much as a hotel room.